KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ### The "Business" Problem

 * Dwindling, predominantly older adult local population
-* Changing lifestyles (digital and philosophical reorganization)
 * Four churches in close proximity

-### The "Business" Opportunity

 * Members receptive to a community outreach campaign and revitalization effort
-* Decreasing importance of physical proximity
-* More channels (traditional and digital) than ever to reach people and more people than ever to reach
-* New and undiscovered ways to minister

 ## Whom Should the Church Reach?